aguestuser/akka-stream-followermaze/README.md

 # Followermaze

-An implementation of the SoundCloud `followermaze` code challenge in Scala.
+An implementation of the [REDACTED] `followermaze` code challenge in Scala.

 # Dependencies